adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 ## So, what did I think of the Quantic EMBA?
 Quantic was one of the best career decisions I have made.
 I absolutely loved it and do not regret doing this.
 I felt it was an excellent investment in myself, and, with a partial scholarship, even more so.

-Quantic delivered on what it promised, something that I can’t say about a lot of my previous educational experiences, where the marketing never lived up to the reality (and left me with debts I was still paying many, many years later).
+Quantic delivered on what it promised, something that I can’t say about some of my previous educational experiences, where the marketing never lived up to the reality (and left me with debts I was still paying many, many years later).

 Strictly from a learning perspective, Quantic was, quite honestly, the best university experience I’ve had.